mostafa-khaldi/TravMag/README.md

-# Travel Magazine
+# Traveling Magazine
-This project represents a magazine that contains some articles conserning some places around the world, it is meant for travelers to get inspired and get ready to their next trip.
+This project represents a magazine that contains some articles conserning some places around the world, it is meant for travelers to get inspired and get ready to their next trip.<br/>
-The project uses the Trivago Magazine API to power its content.
+The project uses the Trivago Magazine API to power its content.<br/>
 It belongs to no company, it is free to use, extend and to be hosted under my credential.

 # Dependencies